nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 To accomplish the Split Client functionality with Nginx, you only need 3 things.
 - The `split_clients directive`
-- A Map block to configure the incoming request object of interest (a cookie name, cookie value, Header, or URL, etc)
+- A Map block to configure the incoming request HTTP object of interest (a cookie name, cookie value, Header, or URL, etc)
-- The destination Upstream Blocks, with percentages declared for the split ratios, with a new `$upstream` variable -- As you want 1% traffic for AKS1, leaving 99% for Docker, that is the configuration you will start with -- The other ratios are provided, but commented out, you will use them as more of the QA tests pass
+- The destination Upstreams, with percentages declared for the split ratios, with a new `$upstream` variable
+- As you want 1% traffic for AKS1, leaving 99% for Docker, that is the configuration you will start with
+- The other ratios are provided, but commented out, you will use them as more of the QA tests pass

 1. Inspect the `/lab5/split-clients.conf` file.
 This is the Map Block you will use, configured to look at the `$request_id` Nginx variable.
 As you should already know, the $request_id is a unique 64-bit number assigned to every incoming request by Nginx.
-You are telling Nginx to look at `every single request` when performing the Split hash algorithm.
+You are telling Nginx to look at `every single request` when performing the Split hash function.
 You can use any Nginx Request $variable that you choose, and combinations of $variables are supported as well.
 You can find more details on the http_split_clients module in the References section.

 1. Create a new Nginx config file for the Split Clients directive and Map Block, called `/etc/nginx/includes/split-clients.conf`.
 You can use the example provided, just Copy/Paste: